 By choosing an affirmative answer to all the questions, the respondent made a contradictory statement.
-How can you be an atheist and yet pray to God every day?
+How can you be an atheist and still believe in God?

 The dissent bias is the opposite of acquiescence bias, and is a form of response bias where respondents give negative answers to all the questions asked.
 This response bias is mostly intentional because they don't usually attempt to read the questions.